 Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the dates of the transactions.
-Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at year-end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognised in the profit or loss.
+Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at year-end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognised in profit or loss.

-(r) Jointly controlled development projects
+(q) Joint development projects

-The arrangements entered into by the Group with property developers for redevelopment projects are considered to be joint operations pursuant to HKFRS 11 "Joint Arrangements" and are accounted for in accordance with the terms of the development agreements.
-The Group's share of income earned from such operations is recognised in the profit or loss in accordance with the bases set out in Notes 2(e) (ii), (iii) and (iv).
+The arrangements entered into by the Group with property developers for redevelopment projects are considered to be joint development and are accounted for in accordance with the terms of the development agreements.
+The Group's share of income earned from such development is recognised in profit or loss in accordance with the bases set out in Notes 2(e) (ii), (iii) and (iv).

-Where property is received by the Authority as its share of distribution of assets from jointly controlled development projects, such property is recorded within non-current assets at its fair value at the time when agreement is reached or, if a decision is taken for it to be disposed of, at the lower of this value and net realisable value within current assets.
+Where property is received by the Group as its share of distribution of assets from joint development projects, such property is recorded within non-current assets at its fair value at the time when agreement is reached or, if a decision is taken for it to be disposed of, at the lower of this value and net realisable value within current assets.

-(s) Cash and cash equivalents
+(r) Cash and cash equivalents

-Cash and cash equivalents comprise bank balances and deposits held at call with banks with maturities of three months or less.
+Cash and cash equivalents comprise cash and bank balances and deposits held at call with banks with original maturities of three months or less.

-(t) Employee benefits
+(s) Employee benefits